ashleve/lightning-hydra-template/README.md

 </details>

 Next, you can execute it with: `python run.py -m hparams_search=mnist_optuna`<br>
 Using this approach doesn't require you to add any boilerplate into your pipeline, everything is defined in a single config file.
 You can use different optimization frameworks integrated with Hydra, like Optuna, Ax or Nevergrad.
+The `optimization_results.yaml` will be available under `logs/multirun` folder.
 <br><br>